Jump to: Register | Course Details | Overview | Instructor | Reviews | CE Credits | Policies | Contact Us | Related Courses | Join Email List

 [On instructor Ralph Tiner]: “Ralph is the dude!
 Entertaining and excellent teacher.
 Ralph has a deep knowledge of wetlands and much more (is a joy to listen to).”

 Continuing Education Credits

-The most recent offering of Introduction to Wetland Identification was approved for 0.7 Rutgers CEUs, as well as the following credits from professional organizations.
-We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.
+The Introduction to Wetland Identification course is approved for 0.7 Rutgers CEUs, as well as the following credits from professional organizations.

 NJ Certified Public Works Managers (CPWM): 3 Technical and 3 Management CEUs